JeyRunner/tuda-typst-templates/README.md

-# Typst Template for the Corporate Design of TU Darmstadt [WIP]
+# Typst Template for the Corporate Design of TU Darmstadt :book:
 This **unofficial** template can be used to write in [Typst](https://github.com/typst/typst) with the corporate design of [TU Darmstadt](https://www.tu-darmstadt.de/).

 #### Disclaimer